โš ๏ธ

 Design for Recycling (DfR) Criteria + Recyclability Grade A/B/C Methodology (Art.
 6(4))

 Defines the technical criteria for each recyclability grade (A, B, C) across all packaging material categories.
-Determines which formats fall below Grade C (and cannot be placed on the market from 2030) and which earn Grade A fee discounts.
+Determines which formats fall below Grade C (and cannot be placed on the market from 2030, or 24 months after this act enters into force, whichever is the latest) and which earn Grade A fee discounts.
 JRC methodology work in development; not yet published for public consultation.
+The technical basis for these criteria is EN 18120:2026, the CEN design-for-recycling standard for plastic packaging (mandate M/584).
+It is voluntary until ACT-02 makes the method binding.
+See the Format Risk Screener for per-format traffic-light reads.

 โš ๏ธ Blocks: EPR fee grade calculation, DoC recyclability field, packaging design investment decisions, non-recyclable (below Grade C) market-access planning

 Consequence: The single most fee-relevant pending act.
 It delivers the Art.
 6(4)(d) eco-modulation framework keyed to the Art.
-45(1) EPR obligation: harmonized grade-based fee modulation becomes mandatory in all 27 member states about 18 months after it enters into force (roughly mid-2029), and grade assignments decide 2030 market access for every format in the Format Risk Screener.
+45(1) EPR obligation, and starts the Art.
+6(8) clock: harmonized grade-based fee modulation becomes mandatory in all 27 member states 18 months after both the Art.
+6(4) and Art.
+6(5) acts enter into force (roughly mid-2031 on the statutory deadlines), and grade assignments decide 2030 market access for every format in the Format Risk Screener.

 In Preparation